 Providing a wide range of Specialized non-traditional Solutions plus offering traditional CPA services including:

 Strategic Tax Planning

 Comprehensive Accounting Solutions including data and payroll processing.

 Representation for Resolution of Tax Problems involving levy, liens, audit defense, payment plans, un-filed tax returns, penalty abatement and offers in compromise.

-Tax Return Preparation for Individuals, Professionals, Business Owners, Corporations, Partnerships, Estates, Trusts and Exempt organizations.
+Tax Return Preparation for Business and Real Estate owners, Professionals, Investors, Individuals, Corporations, Partnerships, Estates, Trusts and Exempt organizations.

-Our experienced team of dedicated Accounting Professionals are committed to providing personal attention, quality work, reliable and helpful services to make complex accounting and compliance tasks easier, gain greater financial control and increase profitability by providing timely, accurate and complete accounting, payroll and tax preparation services.
+Our experienced team of dedicated Professionals are committed to providing personal attention, quality work, reliable proactive, helpful services and solutions to make complex accounting and compliance tasks easier, gain greater financial control and increase profitability by providing timely, accurate and comprehensive accounting, data and payroll processing services.
 This allows you more time to focus on growing your enterprise.

-Tax Professionals consult on all aspects of tax compliance, advisory and planning, including individual, corporate, partnership, fiduciary, trust, gift and tax exempt organization tax returns.
-These tax related services are provided by Zerjav & Associates, Certified Public Accountants, which has an alternative practice structure that is a separate and independent entity which works together with Advisory Group Associates to serve clients’ needs.
+Professional Tax Advisors consult on all aspects of tax compliance, advisory and planning, including individual, corporate, partnership, fiduciary, trust, gift and tax exempt organization tax returns.
+These tax related services are provided by Zerjav & Associates, Certified Public Accountants, which has an alternative practice structure that is a separate and independent entity which works together with the Advisory Group Associates to serve clients’ needs.

-Our Core values include: Accountability, Accuracy, Collaboration, Commitment, Efficiency, Integrity, Passion, Quality, Respect and Service Excellence offered by our team of Professional Tax & Accounting Associates.
+Our Core values include: Accountability, Accuracy, Collaboration, Commitment, Efficiency, Integrity, Passion, Quality, Respect and Service Excellence offered by our team of Professional Tax Advisors.

 How may we better service you?